Famciclovir for Cats

 Be sure to discuss any side effects with your veterinarian immediately.

-Famciclovir is a relatively new drug, and there is minimal information available about its side effects.
-In the two recent studies on this drug, it was well tolerated by cats in the studies.
+Famciclovir is a relatively new drug and there is minimal information available about its side effects.
+This drug was well tolerated by cats in two recent studies.

 Keep this and all drugs out of reach of children.
 Famciclovir is a prescription drug and should be used according to your veterinarian’s directions.
 It should only be given to the animal for which it was prescribed.
 Do not give this medication to a person.

 If your cat has kidney problems, your veterinarian will probably use a lower dose of famciclovir and may need to monitor kidney function.